lucia-auth/lucia/documentation/content/guidebook/sign-in-with-username-and-password/$astro.md

 			) {
 				// user does not exist
 				// or invalid password
-				errorMessage = "Incorrect username of password";
+				errorMessage = "Incorrect username or password";
 			} else {
 				errorMessage = "An unknown error occurred";
 			}